 2 medium rutabagas, peeled and quartered

 - Preheat the roaster for 10 to 15 minutes at 250 degrees Fahrenheit.

 - Pat the meat with paper towels so it's completely dry, then trim most of the surface fat off the brisket with a sharp knife.

 - Place the roast in the roaster pan that fits into the electric roaster.

 - Put the roasting pan in the roaster, and put on the lid.

 - Test the temperature of the corned beef after 4 hours.
 Once it's reached about 140 degrees Fahrenheit, put the cabbage, potatoes, onions, carrots and rutabaga around the roast.

 - Put the lid back on, and let the roast bake for another hour.

-- Since corned beef retains its pink color when cooking, the best way to judge doneness is when the internal temperature reaches 145 degrees Fahrenheit, measured with a thermometer inserted into the thickest part of the roast.
+- Corned beef retains its pink color when cooking, so the best way to judge doneness is when the internal temperature reaches 145 F, measured with a thermometer inserted into the thickest part of the roast.

 - Remove the corned beef from the roaster and put it on a platter.

 - Cover it loosely with foil and let it sit for 15 minutes before slicing so the juices distribute evenly.

 - Drain the vegetables and serve them beside the sliced corned beef or serve them as a soup with the broth from the roast.